EDUCBA Logo

 • It explains the Iron Law of the Market, which discusses why firms work according to the size and caliber of the market it services

-• It also teaches complementary subjects such as valuation, sales, and improving systems
+• The book also teaches complementary subjects such as valuation, sales, and improving systems.

-• It also states how and why it is necessary to add value for your clients through the 12 Standard Forms of Value
+• It also states how and why adding value for your clients is necessary through the 12 Standard Forms of Value.

-• It explains cash flow and income statements, purchasing power, lifetime value, pricing, and funding.
+• It explains cash flow, income statements, purchasing power, lifetime value, pricing, and funding.

 Book #4: Profit First: Transform Your Business from a Cash-Eating Monster to a Money-Making Machine